Rhodesian Bush War: Rhodesian Security Forces

-African nationalist guerrilla forces
+African guerrilla forces

 The two major armed groups campaigning against Ian Smith's government were the Zimbabwe African National Liberation Army (ZANLA), the armed wing of the Zimbabwe African National Union (ZANU), and the Zimbabwe People's Revolutionary Army (ZIPRA), the armed wing of the Zimbabwe African People's Union (ZAPU).
 The fighting was largely rural, as the two rival movements tried to win peasant support and to recruit fighters while attacking the local government administration and white civilians.
 To ensure local domination, ZANLA and ZIPRA sometimes fought against each other as well as against the security forces.

 ZANLA

 ZANLA was the armed wing of ZANU.
 The organisation also had strong links with Mozambique's independence movement, FRELIMO.
 ZANLA, in the end, was present on a more or less permanent basis in over half the country, as evidenced by the location of the demobilisation bases at the end of the war, which were in every province except Matabeleland North.
-In addition, they were fighting a civil war against ZIPRA, despite the formation of a joint front by their political parties after 1978.
+They were also fighting a civil war against ZIPRA, despite the formation of a joint front by their political parties after 1978.
 It was ZANLA's intention to occupy the ground, supplant the administration in rural areas, and then mount the final conventional campaign.
 ZANLA concentrated on the politicisation of the rural areas using force, persuasion, ties of kinship and collaboration with spirit mediums.

 ZANLA tried to paralyse the Rhodesian effort and economy by planting Soviet anti-tank land mines on the roads.
 From 1972 to 1980 there were 2,504 vehicle detonations of land mines (mainly Soviet TM46s), killing 632 people and injuring 4,410.
-Mining of roads increased 33.7% from 1978 (894 mines or 2.44 mines were detonated or recovered per day) to 1979 (2,089 mines or 5.72 mines a day).
+Mining of roads increased 133.7% from 1978 (894 mines or 2.44 mines were detonated or recovered per day) to 1979 (2,089 mines or 5,72 mines a day).

 In response, the Rhodesians co-operated with the South Africans to develop a range of mine protected vehicles.
 They began by replacing air in tyres with water which absorbed some of the blast and reduced the heat of the explosion.
 Initially, they protected the bodies with steel deflector plates, sandbags and mine conveyor belting.
-Later, purpose built vehicles with V shaped blast hulls dispersed the blast and deaths in such vehicles became unusual events.
+Later, purpose built vehicles with V-shaped blast hulls dispersed the blast and deaths in such vehicles became unusual events.